Are you concerned about PFAS in your drinking water?

 Want to learn about other PFAS drinking water tests?
 Read my Complete Guide.

-SimpleLab PFAS Drinking Water Test Kit
+SimpleLab PFAS Drinking Water Test Kit for Drinking Water

-I ordered the PFAS water test kit from SimpleLab to see if my city water was contaminated.
+I ordered the PFAS test from SimpleLab to see if my city water was contaminated.
 This test looks for 14 PFAS compounds, including PFOA and PFOS.
 The laboratory analyzes the sample using EPA Method 537.1 which was developed specifically for drinking water.

-SimpleLab PFAS test kit
+Tap Score PFAS test kit

 I have public water in my town.
 The municipal water plant sampled the water in January of 2021 and found low levels of PFAS in the water – 18 parts per trillion.